Wyliemaster/Writeups/rock_noll_vo/solution.md

 ## The Virtual Machine

-The first thing that's clearly noticable is that `main` is a C Array filled with bytes of data.
+The first thing that's clearly noticable is that `main` contains a C Array filled with bytes of data.

 ![main](/rock_noll_vo/images/main.PNG)